Privacy notice

 If you believe the information we hold is inaccurate or no longer current, please contact us so that we can remove or correct the information as appropriate.

-If your personal information is processed by us in Hong Kong or Mainland China, the applicable data protection legislation gives you rights to access information held about you.
+If you are in Hong Kong or Mainland China, the applicable data protection legislation gives you rights to access information held about you.

 Further Information about Data Rights